-Throughout my schooling including course at U.C.L.A, the Pasadena Art Center College of Design, and Ball State University, I've worked with a variety of mediums including ink, washes, clay, and charcoals.
-It wasn't until several years later that I began to paint with oil paints and acrylics.
-The subject matter of my paintings are still lifes and landscapes.
-Gardening is another passion, so my inspiration often comes from nature and the study of light and shadows.
+Her painting technique has continuously evolved through experimentation and studying works of contemporary and traditional impressionist artists.
+Stephens has worked with a variety of mediums including ink, washes, clay, and charcoals.
+Several years later, she began exploring oils and acrylics.
+The subject matters of her paintings are primarily still lifes and landscapes.
+Gardening is one of her other creative passions, so inspiration often comes from nature and the study of light and shadows.

-Sun Flowers, 14" x 18" Acrylic On Canvas.
+Red Pears 14" x 11" Acrylic On Canvas.

-2019 MAG Annual Show Award Recipient
+2021 MAG Annual Show Award Recipient

 Lillie's Violet, 12" x 16" Acrylic On Canvas.
 1st Place.